cambiotraining/hpc-intro-sanger/03-lsf.md

 In the shell script we needed to correct the user-specific details in the `#BJOBS` options.
 Also, we needed to specify the path to the script we wanted to run.
-This can be defined relative to the working directory that we've set with `-D`.
+This can be defined relative to the working directory that we've set with `-cwd`.
 For example:

 ```bash